Skip to main content

 What is multi-tenant architecture in eCommerce?

-Multi-tenant architecture runs multiple stores on a single codebase and shared infrastructure.
-Each merchant gets isolated data but shares compute resources.
-Shopify hosts 4.6 million stores this way — it's why they can offer $39/month plans while maintaining 99.99% uptime.
+Multi-tenant architecture runs many stores off one codebase and shared infrastructure.
+Each merchant's data stays isolated even though they all share the same compute.
+Shopify hosts 4.6 million stores this way, and that's exactly how they sell $39/month plans while holding 99.99% uptime.

 How long does it take to build an eCommerce platform?

-MVP with core storefront, checkout, and admin dashboard takes 20-28 weeks.
-Adding a theme engine extends that by 6-8 weeks.
-The full platform with app marketplace and analytics takes 36-52 weeks.
-We recommend launching with 50-100 beta merchants before building the marketplace.
+An MVP with the core storefront, checkout, and admin dashboard takes 20-28 weeks.
+Bolt on a theme engine and add another 6-8.
+The full platform with app marketplace and analytics runs 36-52 weeks.
+Our advice is to launch with 50-100 beta merchants before you ever touch the marketplace.

 Should I build my own payment processing or use Stripe?

 Use Stripe Connect.
-Building your own payment processor requires PCI DSS Level 1 compliance ($50K-$200K annually) and 6-12 months of certification.
-Stripe Connect handles marketplace payments, merchant onboarding, and payouts for 2.9% + $0.30 per transaction.
+Rolling your own payment processor means PCI DSS Level 1 compliance at $50K-$200K a year and 6-12 months of certification before you process a single dollar.
+Stripe Connect already handles marketplace payments, merchant onboarding, and payouts for 2.9% + $0.30 per transaction.

 Can a Shopify-like platform be built with React and Node.js?

 Yes.
-Next.js for the storefront gives you server-side rendering for SEO.
-Node.js with Express or Fastify handles the API layer.
-PostgreSQL with row-level security provides multi-tenant data isolation.
-This stack powers several Y Combinator-backed eCommerce platforms.
+Put Next.js on the storefront and you get server-side rendering for SEO.
+Node.js with Express or Fastify runs the API layer.
+PostgreSQL with row-level security does the multi-tenant data isolation.
+It's the same stack behind several Y Combinator-backed eCommerce platforms.

 What's the hardest part of building a Shopify competitor?

-The theme engine.
-Letting merchants customize their storefront without breaking functionality requires a sandboxed templating system, a visual drag-and-drop editor, and a component library.
-Shopify's Liquid templating language took years to mature — plan 8-12 weeks for a basic version.
+The theme engine, hands down.
+Letting merchants restyle their storefront without breaking anything means a sandboxed templating system, a visual drag-and-drop editor, and a component library, all working together.
+Shopify's Liquid took years to mature.
+Budget 8-12 weeks just for a basic version.

 GET STARTED